emmanueldeletang/fraud_detection_with_postgresql_graph_age_extension/README.md

 # Restaurant Management System

+WELCOME to Gemina trattoria ( why gemina , this was the name of my Grand mother who teach me how to cook , and she was an incredible mediteranean grand mother with all the advantage you can imagine for his grandchildren)
 Full-stack Flask application with REST API and Web UI for restaurant management, featuring user authentication, menu management, order tracking, IP geolocation, fraud detection, and interactive graph analytics.

 ## Features